Muzzman111/SyncScribe/README.md

 3. **Download a Large Language Model**
    - Get the translation model from [Qwen2.5-7B-Instruct on Hugging Face](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct-GGUF/tree/main).
-   - Note: LLAMA 3 models may refuse translation due to violent content in song lyrics, but QWEN 2.5 7B works flawlessly.
+   - Note: You can use any model of your choice but LLAMA 3 models may refuse translation due to violent content in song lyrics.
+QWEN 2.5 7B works flawlessly.
    - I used the Q5_k_m quantization and it worked well.
    - If the model is split into multiple parts, ensure you download all of them.